-The Regional Partnership Grants (RPG) program is administered by the Administration for Children, Youth, and Families, Children’s Bureau to improve the well-being of children affected by parental substance use disorders.
+The Regional Partnership Grant (RPG) Program is administered by the Administration for Children, Youth, and Families, Children’s Bureau to improve the well-being of children affected by parental substance use disorders.
 The grants support interagency collaborations and integration of programs, services, and activities designed to increase the well-being, improve the permanency, and enhance the safety of children who are in, or at risk of, out-of-home placements as the result of a parent or caregiver’s substance use disorder.
-The partnerships implement a range of activities and interventions, including peer recovery coaching, family-centered substance use disorder treatment, evidence-based practices, parenting and family strengthening programs, services to pregnant and postpartum women, medication assisted treatment, and in-home parenting and child safety support for families.
-Since 2007, Children’s Bureau has awarded four rounds of RPG funding.
+The partnerships implement a range of activities and interventions, including peer recovery coaching, family-centered substance use disorder treatment, parenting and family strengthening programs, services to pregnant and postpartum women, medication assisted treatment, in-home parenting and child safety support for families, and related evidence-based practices.
+Since 2007, Children’s Bureau has awarded five rounds of RPG funding to 101 grant projects across 36 states, tribal communities and counties.
 The map below displays the RPG sites and links to individual program descriptions.

-NCSACW provides programmatic technical assistance to the RPGs on a variety of topics, including collaborative practice and policy, program sustainability, trauma-informed services, evidence-based and evidence-informed services to children, treatment and recovery support services, and family-centered substance abuse intervention and treatment practices for women and families.
+NCSACW provides programmatic technical assistance to the RPG grantees on a variety of topics, including collaborative practice and policy, program sustainability, trauma-informed services, evidence-based and evidence-informed services to children, treatment and recovery support services, and family-centered substance use disorder intervention and treatment practices for women and families.

 Expand All | Collapse All